stackedboxes/romualdo/doc/spec.md

 sourceFile = packageImport* declaration* EOF ;
 ```

 All Romualdo source files must be encoded in UTF-8.
+Line feed (LF) characters
+are used as the line end markers, and carriage returns (CR) are ignored (so,
+both Unix-style and Windows-style line endings are supported).

 ## Package imports